Here's a list to help you with your holiday sparkling wine buys.

 I am a big fan of Margaret River Chardonnay.
 It is not a stretch that I am also a massive fan of Blanc de Blanc (sparkling wine made from 100% Chardonnay grapes) from the same region.

 As I write my notes for sparkling wine in general, it is clear there is room for another deep dive post about sparkling wines from all the world's wine regions.
 Also, let it be said that with all the sparkling wine around, there is no need to wait for a celebratory reason to open a bottle.
-I argue with its structure, it is the best food pairing wine we have.
-Moreover, with sparkling wine's range of price, it makes exploring this wine style a highly plausible and, let's face it, fun activity.
+I argue that, with its structure, sparkling wine is the best food pairing wine we have.
+Moreover, sparkling wine's range of price makes exploring this wine style a highly plausible and, let's face it, fun activity.

 Now, you've got all you need to make a decision on the type of bubbles you will have dancing in your glass this holiday season.